dexterestacion/NEC-4203-LAB-REPORT-3/README.md

 <img width="500" height="500" alt="image" src="https://raw.githubusercontent.com/dexterestacion/NEC-4203-LAB-REPORT-3/refs/heads/main/Block%20diagrams/Experiment%2019/DSSS%20Modulator%20and%20Product%20detector%20BD.JPG" />
 </div>

+A Digital Sequence Generator provides low-rate data to a Multiplier, while a Pseudo-Random Noise (PN) Sequence Generator provides a high-rate chipping sequence to the multiplier's other input.
+This multiplication spreads the signal over a wide bandwidth.
+The spread signal modulates a carrier using another multiplier.
+At the receiver, the same synchronized PN sequence multiplies the incoming signal to despread it, collapsing it back to narrowband while spreading any interference.
+A product detector and filter recover the original data.

 - DSSS with channel signal jammer

 <div align="center">
 <img width="500" height="500" alt="image" src="https://raw.githubusercontent.com/dexterestacion/NEC-4203-LAB-REPORT-3/refs/heads/main/Block%20diagrams/Experiment%2019/DSSS%20Modulator%20and%20demodulator%20with%20jamming%20signal%20BD.JPG" />
 </div>

+This extends the basic system by adding a jamming signal generator (Audio Oscillator or VCO) that feeds into an Adder along with the transmitted DSSS signal.
+The adder combines both signals to simulate a noisy channel.
+At the receiver, despreading spreads the jammer's energy over a wide bandwidth while despreading the desired signal.
+Subsequent low-pass filtering removes most of the jammer energy, demonstrating DSSS interference rejection.
+The processing gain determines how much rejection is achieved.

 ### Setup